 FIDO’s specifications are public and available for anyone to read and analyze.
 But only FIDO Alliance Members benefit from “the promise” to not assert patent rights against other members’ implementations (see the FIDO Alliance Membership Agreement for details).
 Anyone may join the FIDO Alliance; we encourage even very small companies with a very low cost to join at the entry level.
 Members at all levels not only benefit from the mutual non-assert protection, but also participate with FIDO Alliance members, activities and developments; Associates have more limited participation benefits.
 All are invited to join the FIDO Alliance and participate.

 Security and Privacy

-Can’t someone break into my account if they steal my device?
+Can’t someone break into an account if they steal a device?

 Does FIDO get any of my personal information?

 No. FIDO Alliance only specifies standards for strong authentication and tests implementations for compliance to those standards; the Alliance does not provide services or equip devices or sites.
 Device manufacturers, online service providers, enterprises and developers use the FIDO specifications to build products, provide services, and enable sites and browsers with FIDO authentication.
 Under FIDO specifications, the user’s credentials must remain on the user’s device, and they are never shared with a provider or service.

 If I use the same device with multiple websites, can one site know that I use it with another site?

 No, this type of information exchange is prevented with FIDO Authentication.
 Each device/website pairing requires a separate registration and a separate cryptographic key pair.
 Once registered, a user can easily authenticate to multiple sites from the same device, yet each site has no knowledge of the user interactions with other sites.
 FIDO does not introduce any new tracking mechanism that could be used to correlate user activity online.